djeada/Parallel-And-Concurrent-Programming/notes/03_multiprocessing.md

 #### Examples in JavaScript

-In NodeJs, there are four functions for creating a child process: <code>spawn()</code>, <code>fork()</code>, <code>exec()</code>, and <code>execFile()</code>.
+In Node.js, you can create child processes using the following functions: `spawn()`, `fork()`, `exec()`, and `execFile()`.

-Spawn returns a <code>childObject</code>, which may later be used to listen for events.
-The following events are available:
+The `spawn()` function returns a `childObject` that can be used to listen for events.
+The available events include 'error', 'exit', 'close', 'disconnect', and 'message'.

-     Class: ChildProcess
-        Event: 'error'
-        Event: 'exit'
-        Event: 'close'
-        Event: 'disconnect'
-        Event: 'message'

-There are also a number of potentially useful objects from childObject, which are as follows:

-    Class: ChildProcess
-        child.stdin
-        child.stdout
-        child.stderr
-        child.stdio
-        child.pid
-        child.connected
-        child.kill([signal])
-        child.send(message[, sendHandle][, callback])
-        child.disconnect()

-Although multithreading is not supported there is a way to harness the power of a multicore system by using processes.
-Node.js has a module called cluster designed to support a multiprocessing alternative.
+To use multiprocessing in Node.js, you can leverage the `cluster` module.
+This module allows you to harness the power of multicore systems by using processes.

 * <a href="https://github.com/djeada/Parallel-and-Concurrent-Programming/tree/master/src/nodejs/multiprocessing/spawn_single_process">spawn single process</a>
 * <a href="https://github.com/djeada/Parallel-and-Concurrent-Programming/blob/master/src/nodejs/multiprocessing/spawn_multiples_processes/main.js">spawn multiple processes</a>